Frequently Asked Questions

 A. Our sample panels are business-card sized pieces of aluminum that we have hand sprayed with each color.
 This allows you to see EXACTLY what the color looks like when applied to metal.

-Q. Can I mix powders, will putting flake in my powder make it spray different, can I spray......?
+Q. Can I mix powders?
+Will putting flake in my powder make it spray different?
+Can I apply to wood? etc etc.....?

 A. We get all sorts of questions daily from different people with new ideas how to use our powders in a different way.
 The simple answer is: Try it!
 Powder coating is still a fairly new industry, and there are so many questions of what can be done yet.
 Powder coating is more of an art than a science, a lot is truly trial and error.